Saint'geans History, Family Crest & Coats of Arms

-Early Origins of the Saint-geans family
+Early Origins of the Saint'geans family

-Languedoc, where the family held a family seat since ancient times.
+The surname Saint'geans was first found in Languedoc, where the family held a family seat since ancient times.

-Early History of the Saint-geans family
+Early History of the Saint'geans family

-Another 673 words (48 lines of text) covering the years 1202, 1234, 1400, 1440, 1540, 1551, 1607, 1667, 1669, 1723, 1800, 1341, 1364, 1351, 1645, 1707 and 1800 are included under the topic Early Saint-geans History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Saint'geans research.
+Another 337 words (24 lines of text) covering the years 1202, 1234, 1400, 1440, 1540, 1551, 1607, 1667, 1669, 1723, 1800, 1341, 1364, 1351, 1645, 1707 and 1800 are included under the topic Early Saint'geans History in all our PDF Extended History products and printed products wherever possible.

-Saint-geans Spelling Variations
+Saint'geans Spelling Variations

-Early Notables of the Saint-geans family (pre 1700)
+Early Notables of the Saint'geans family (pre 1700)

-Brittany for Charles of Blois, and Captain of Josselin, is remembered for his share in the famous Combat of the Thirty during the War of Breton Succession (1341-1364); Sir...
+Notable amongst the family name at this time was Jean, or Jehan de Beaumanoir, Marshal of Brittany for Charles of Blois, and Captain of Josselin, is remembered for his share in the famous Combat of the Thirty during the War of Breton Succession (1341-1364); Sir...

-Migration of the Saint-geans family to the New World and Oceana
+Migration of the Saint'geans family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
-The family name Saint-geans has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
-Amongst the settlers in North America with this distinguished name Saint-geans were Peter Gustavus Saint Jean settled in Philadelphia in 1848; Jean Antoine Jean settled in Louisiana in 1752; Pierre Armin Jean settled in Philadelphia in 1753.
+The family name Saint'geans has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
+Amongst the settlers in North America with this distinguished name Saint'geans were Peter Gustavus Saint Jean settled in Philadelphia in 1848; Jean Antoine Jean settled in Louisiana in 1752; Pierre Armin Jean settled in Philadelphia in 1753.